EdDataScienceEES/tutorial-barbora8/tutorial.md

 And this is how magical our output looks like:
 <p style="text-align:center;"><img src="outputs/spell.png" alt="spell" width="500"/>

 I hope you enjoyed the tutorial!
-If you have any questions, please contact me at: barbora.ebringerova@gmail.com
+If you have any questions, please send me an owl or if you are a muggle, contact me at: barbora.ebringerova@gmail.com